Subjects:

 Image below: after removing the side cover and the plastic plate of the air duct, we see four large fans with the motherboard next to it.

 The server is equipped with a Xeon E5-2690 CPU (2,9 GHz).
 This is an 8-core processor with 16 threads.
-It runs at a clock speed of just over 1 Ghz in power saving mode, which in terms of website and server management performance is on par with the setting in maximum performance mode, where the clock speed rises to 2,9 GHz in this performance mode.
+It runs in power saving mode at a clock speed of just over 1 Ghz, which in terms of website performance and server management is not inferior to the setting in maximum performance mode, where the clock speed in this performance mode increases to 2,9 GHz.
 The only difference was noticeable in the heat development and energy consumption.
-The good low clock performance is possible due to the large number of processor cores.
-In addition, the memory banks are now filled with a total of 12x 4 GB ECC memory modules, which gives a total of 48 GB of memory in quad-channel.
+The good performance with low clock speed is possible thanks to the large number of processor cores.
+In addition, the memory banks have now been filled with a total of 12x 4 GB ECC memory modules, which gives a total of 48 GB of memory in quad-channel.
+Of course this is overkill, but I think it makes it future-proof.

 In the summer of 2022, I replaced the CentOS operating system with AlmaLinux due to the announcement that CentOS will soon be discontinued.
 The popular Cpanel is installed on AlmaLinux: this is the program that makes hosting the website possible.
 The control panel can be seen in the screenshot below.
 Weekly I check available updates (Cpanel, utilities or kernel) and check the load.